AA-Turner/roman-numerals/python/README.rst

 Licence
 =======

-This project is placed in the public domain or under the terms of the 'Zero Clause BSD licence', whichever is more permissive.
+This project is licenced under the terms of either the Zero-Clause BSD licence or the CC0 1.0 Universal licence.
+See `LICENCE.rst`__ for the full text of both licences.

+__ ./LICENCE.rst